pallets/quart/docs/how_to_guides/templating.rst

 Adding filters, tests, globals and context
 ------------------------------------------

-To add a filter for usage in tempates, make use of :meth:`~quart.app.Quart.template_filter` or :meth:`~quart.blueprints.Blueprint.app_template_filter` as decorators, or :meth:`~quart.app.Quart.add_template_filter` or
+To add a filter for usage in templates, make use of :meth:`~quart.app.Quart.template_filter` or :meth:`~quart.blueprints.Blueprint.app_template_filter` as decorators, or :meth:`~quart.app.Quart.add_template_filter` or